ʻAkilisi Pōhiva: Prime Minister (2014–2019)

 The Democratic Party of the Friendly Islands won 9 of the 17 people's seats at the 2014 Tongan general election.
-Following the election, Pohiva was elected Prime Minister, defeating Samiu Vaipulu by 15 votes to 11.
-He appointed a Cabinet of Commoners, with Maʻafu Tukuiʻaulahi as the only Noble's Representative.
+Following the election, Pōhiva was elected Prime Minister, defeating Samiu Vaipulu by 15 votes to 11.
+He appointed a cabinet of commoners, with Maʻafu Tukuiʻaulahi as the only noble representative.

-Pohiva's government made a controversial decision to ratify the Convention on the Elimination of All Forms of Discrimination Against Women in early 2015, but later reversed the decision over concerns that it could lead to same-sex marriage and abortion.
-In February 2017 Pohiva survived a no-confidence motion, with his noble opponents only able to muster 10 votes in favour, against 14 in support of the government.
+Pōhiva's government made a controversial decision to ratify the Convention on the Elimination of All Forms of Discrimination Against Women in early 2015, but later reversed the decision over concerns that it could lead to same-sex marriage and abortion.
+In February 2017 Pōhiva survived a no-confidence motion, with his noble opponents only able to muster 10 votes in favour, against 14 in support of the government.
 Finance Minister ʻAisake Eke abstained and was fired.

-On 25 August 2017 King Tupou VI sacked Pohiva and dissolved the Assembly and called fresh elections in the hope of getting a more tractable Prime Minister.
-The resulting 2017 Tongan general election was a landslide for the DPFI, and Pohiva was re-elected as Prime Minister, defeating former Deputy Prime Minister Siaosi Sovaleni 14 votes to 12.
-His post-election Cabinet included one Minister from outside the legislative assembly, Dr Tevita Tu'i Uata.
+On 25 August 2017 King Tupou VI sacked Pōhiva and dissolved the Assembly and called fresh elections in the hope of getting a more tractable prime minister.
+The resulting 2017 Tongan general election was a landslide for the DPFI, and Pōhiva was re-elected to the premiership, defeating his former deputy Siaosi Sovaleni 14 votes to 12.
+His post-election cabinet included one minister from outside the legislative assembly, Dr Tevita Tuʻi Uata.

+Personal life and death

+Pōhiva was married to Neomai Pōhiva (1948 – 2018).
+He died at Auckland City Hospital in New Zealand on 12 September 2019, from complications from pneumonia.
+His state funeral was held on 19 September in Nukuʻalofa.